amakelov/mandala/README.md

 Mandala is a
 [`functools.lru_cache`](https://docs.python.org/3/library/functools.html#functools.lru_cache)
-on steroids, applied to elegantly solve all your experiment data management needs.
+on steroids, applied to elegantly solve experiment data management.

 It turns Python function calls into composable, interlinked, queriable data that is automatically co-evolved with your codebase.
 By applying different semantics